kqteThompson/minecraft_corpus/README.md

 ## to run a sanity check on games
 1. Create a json from aa files --> /glozz_to_json/create_json.py
 If there are any relation issues (ie a relation is missing an endpoint), it will give a warning and skip a file.
+NB: this is usually because a relation has a relation as a constituent.
 Make sure to check the file manually in glozz before re-running this step.
-2. Then run /sanity_checks/perform_checks.py
-Then look at logs to see which games have issues
+2. Then run /sanity_checks/perform_checks.py  Then look at logs to see which games have issues
-3.

 ## to flatten CDUs in games.json